Install#

 Rclone

-is not available through pip
+is not available through pip, you can install Rclone with Conda

 conda install -c conda-forge rclone